 You can find Magento’s all files on specific version from here https://magento.com/tech-resources/download/.
 Follow same search process on the database but you will require another tool for search operation on it as normal search tools doesn’t support that.

 By following above guide you can most certainly get your Magento Ecommerce store and server cleaned up from malware scripts but if your website is getting affected time to time and results in downtime then there is a strong possibility that malwares have found a way to regenerate themselves and its owner have full access of your website and server.
-To solve this type of frequent malware attack issue, you will require help from Experienced Magento development company.
+To solve this type of frequent malware attack issue, you will require help from Experienced Magento Ecommerce Development Company.

-Our dedicated Magento developers can help effectively on any of your Magento ecommerce development needs.
+We are a dedicated Magento 2 development company can help effectively on any of your Magento ecommerce development needs.
 We have helped number of customers to clean up malware from their Magento websites effectively and implement all required security measures to avoid such trouble again.